psyklopp/AdityaBhardwaj-dev/content/posts/016-job-hunting-week-4.md

 ## This week is a little different as I will be outside Budapest for the majority of the week.
 ---

+I was outside Budapest and came back today (Friday 19 July).
+I am still in the process of applying for a job-seeking visa.
+There was one important document for which I had to return early but eventually I was able to vist the office to get the same!

+CTFs is something I had never tried before but they are very interesting and I want to continue doing it.

+I am applying to various jobs and no one wants to give a chance, even for just an interview or a preliminary discussion.
+It's also time to redo my CV perhaps?

+Currently I am also working on developing a Wordpress website.
+I have some experience with using Wordpress and this allows me to earn some much-needed-cash.

 ...
 I am still hopeful to find a suitable job where I can learn more.